iecheta/LatticeLib/README.md

 |plots_xct.m|Example plots of all the above scripts in this table|

 ### \functions
 * Most of the functions have explanations about their inputs and outputs, if you wish to use them externally.
-See functions list
 * The additional folder \extra contains functions (and any dependencies) that I wrote for other things not used by LatticeLib but that I felt might be useful.

 ### \exampledata